GustavoAlmeidaAboud/Modern-Workplace/Modify extension/convert.md

 Enter a name and description for the profile.

 In the OMA-URI Settings section, click Add.

 Name: Enter a name for the setting.

 Description: Enter a description (optional).

-OMA-URI: Enter the OMA-URI path: ./Device/Vendor/MSFT/Policy/Config/ApplicationDefaults/DefaultAssociationsConfiguration.
-Data type: Select String.
+OMA-URI: Enter the OMA-URI path: ./Device/Vendor/MSFT/Policy/Config/ApplicationDefaults/DefaultAssociationsConfiguration Data type: Select String.
 Value: Paste the Base64 encoded content of your XML file here.
 It should look something like this:
 PD94bWwgdmVyc2lvbj0iMS4wIiBlbmNvZGluZz0iVVRGLTgiPz4NCjxEZWZhdWx0QXNzb2NpYXRpb25zPg0KICA8QXNzb2NpYXRpb24gSWRlbnRpZmllcj0idGVsIiBQcm9nSWQ9IkFwcFh2a3M5NGdqajZrcXl0M21kbTZnZGtuNzh6bmdweXRmZCIgQXBwbGljYXRpb25OYW1lPSJNaWNyb3NvZnQgVGVhbXMiIC8+DQo8L0RlZmF1bHRBc3NvY2lhdGlvbnM+

 Step 6: Assign the Profile
 Assign the profile to the appropriate groups of devices or users.

 Step 7: Monitor Deployment
 After deploying the profile, monitor the deployment status in the Intune admin center to ensure it has been applied successfully.

+Step 8: After the profile is applied computers have to been restarted to make it effective.